 Nestled in an area of outstanding natural beauty, the Tillingbourne Brewery has an enviable location well off the beaten track and close to the picturesque village of Shere.
 Its name was taken from the short river which starts as a spring on Leith Hill and meanders through the heart of the Surrey Hills villages.
-A river in steeped in history and famous for the production of Gunpowder.
+A river steeped in history and famous for the production of gunpowder.

 On 19th November 2011, the first Tillingbourne brew was finally underway.
 With over 20 years’ experience, moving from brewing 120 pints for private consumption to nearly 5,000 pints commercially was always going to be a challenge.
 But under Steve’s strict quality control, we did it and without compromise.

-Our reputation for quality grew as quickly as our reputation for being Hop fanatics.
+Our reputation for quality grew as quickly as our reputation for being hop fanatics.
 Our passion for infusing our beers with copious amounts of hops has also become our signature.

 Look out for our beers in local pubs & restaurants and news on the CAMRA website.